The 10 most innovative retail companies of 2022

 For bringing vintage shopping into the 21st century

 There are thousands of vintage boutiques on Main Streets around the country, many of which are owned and curated by women and people of color.
 Thrilling, an e-commerce startup, is connecting these small businesses with online shoppers.
-It was founded in 2018 by Shilla Kim-Parker, former head of business development for Lincoln Center.
-She launched Thrilling because she was concerned about the fashion industry’s terrible impact on the planet—and eager to help minority-owned businesses survive in the digital age.
+It was cofounded in 2018 by Brad Mallow and Shilla Kim-Parker, former head of business development for Lincoln Center.
+Kim-Parker was concerned about the fashion industry’s terrible impact on the planet—and eager to help minority-owned businesses survive in the digital age.
 In 2021, as the pandemic battered small businesses, Thrilling took off, allowing consumers to buy curated vintage garments online.
 In April, the platform raised $8.5 million in Series A funding, which allowed it to grow its network.
-It now partners with more than 600 stores in 200 cities, 95% of which are owned by women or people of color.
+It now partners with more than 600 stores in 200 cities, 95% of which are owned by women and people of color.
 The platform quickly gained a following among celebrities, including Zerina Akers, Beyoncé’s stylist, and Mona May, the iconic costume designer of Clueless.

 10. Parks Project